 How to Grow Traffic to Your YouTube channel?

-In addition to 4 critical factors that will impact the growth of your YouTube channel, you also need to create a keyword strategy.
+In addition to the 4 critical factors that will impact the growth of your YouTube channel, you also need to create a keyword strategy.

 Keywords are critically important.